telerik-boneyard/platform-deliveries-hybrid/README.md

 This app requires a specific content type and some data in your Backend Services project in order to work.
 Just launch the app and it will guide you through the process of data initialization.

 For your convenience, the app always displays whether it works online or offline.
-You can simulate lack of Internet connection in the AppBuilder simulator.
-If you are testing on a device, you will have to turn off the WiFi and Data connection to go in offline mode.
+You can simulate lack of Internet connection from the AppBuilder simulator.
+If you are testing on a device, you will have to turn off the WiFi and data connection to go in offline mode.

 ### What to test ###